Tiny-Foxes/Translation-Toolkit/README.md

 # Translation-Toolkit

 This project is intended as a small application to automate some tasks for translators.

-It is able to parse the StepMania translation files, and then analyze or manipulate them.
+It is able to parse, analyze and fix the StepMania translation files.

 ## Features ##